Trumpet Auditions for Graduate Admission

 Guidelines for Recorded Auditions: Follow the directions on the College of Music application to submit a high quality recorded video audition.
 The recorded audition must include Part 1 and Part 2 of the live audition.
 Read carefully the description of the live audition requirements.

-Preparing the video of Part 1 and Part 2 (prepared jazz transcription and improvisation).
-Do not edit the individual performances but feel free to use "takes" that demonstrate your best work.
+Preparing the video of Part 1 and Part 2 (prepared jazz transcription and improvisation): Do not edit the individual performances but feel free to use "takes" that demonstrate your best work.
 Make sure that the camera is 10 to 12 feet from you and that the balance between your instrument and the play-along track/metronome is appropriate.
-When performing your transcription, use a metronome or play with the original recording.
+When performing your transcription, play with the original recording.

 Additional material: Students who audition by recording may submit additional recordings that demonstrate expertise in jazz performance by uploading the videos in the College of Music online application.
 These recordings may be of live or studio performances.